codingsoo/codingsoo.github.io1/pages/software_architecture/introduction_sa.md

 ![compare_architectures](https://wardballoon.github.io/images/compare_architectures.png)
 SA is usually compared to drawing blueprint in architecture.
 If you build dog's house, it doesn't matter you have coworkers, blueprint, complex tools, or well-defined process.
 However, if you want to build your home, you need them all.
 When it comes to tall buildings, a lot of professionals from various area is needed and we need a central control.
 Software is the same as architecture.
 As the software grows in size, so does the software design.
 Learning SA teaches us how to draw the design of the software by taking into account a variety of things such as scale, Cost, Schedule, Stake holders, Skills and development teams, Materials and technologies, Risks, Development Process, and so on.
 As software in modern society is becoming more advanced, the importance of software architecture is also being highlighted.

-### Definition of SA
+### Definition and Objectives of SA

-Architecture is the fundamental organization of a system embodied in its components, their relationships to each other and to the environment and the principles guiding its design and evolution.
+Software Architecture is the fundamental organization of a system embodied in its components, their relationships to each other and to the environment and the principles guiding its design and evolution.
 [IEEE Standard on the Recommended Practice for Architectural Descriptions, 2000]

-### Objectives of SA
 ![sa_goal](https://wardballoon.github.io/images/sa_goal.png)

-The goal of SA is setting certain parameters (design variables) needed to be determined and achieve the best measurable performance (objective function) under given constraints.
+The goal of SA is setting certain parameters (design variables) to achieve the best measurable performance (objective function) under given constraints.

 ### Common Aspects in Software Architecture Problem